 - Updates & System Patches – Security updates and patches from vendors are designed to address security vulnerabilities as quickly as possible.
 Routine patching is key in protecting your network.

 - Firewalls – Separation of the internal network from the internet is a good way to protect internal data from loss or theft.
-A good managed firewall allows only necessary and required access to resources.
+A well-managed firewall allows only necessary and required access to resources.

 - Encryption of Devices – Encryption of data and machines prevents content from being useful in case of loss or theft.
 Proper encryption management is key in ensuring devices are secure.
 Encryption addresses the data protection requirements for Healthcare organizations which must meet the strict guidance of HIPAA and the HITECH Act.

-- Backups, Backup and More Backups – Backups are perhaps the most important part of a breach and crypto locker remediation.
-With proper backups the client is not held hostage to the payment of the ransom.
+- Backups, Backups, and More Backups – Backups are perhaps the most important part of a breach and crypto locker remediation.
+With proper backups, the client is not held hostage to the payment of the ransom.

 - Content Filters – Preventing user access to unauthorized sites and monitoring their internet behavior is essential in protecting and minimizing wasted labor and threats to your network.
 Manage and prevent users from going to places they shouldn’t and wasting time on your nickel